astronomer/airflow-guides/guides/dags.md

             html_content='<p>The Snowflake DAG completed successfully.<p>'
         )

+        # Define dependencies
         load_file >> snowflake_query >> send_email

 ```

-> **Note:** The example DAG above makes use of the [Snowflake provider package](https://registry.astronomer.io/providers/snowflake).
+> **Note:** The preceding example DAG makes use of the [Snowflake provider package](https://registry.astronomer.io/providers/snowflake).
 Providers are Python packages separate from core Airflow that contain hooks, operators, and sensors to integrate Airflow with third party services.
 The [Astronomer Registry](https://registry.astronomer.io/) is the best place to go to learn about available Airflow providers.

 Astronomer recommends creating one Python file for each DAG.
 Some advanced use cases might require dynamically generating DAG files, which can also be accomplished using Python.